bilalcaliskan/s3-cleaner/README.md

       --fileNamePrefix string   folder name of target bucket objects, means it can be used for folder-based object grouping buckets (default "")
-      --region string           region of the target bucket on S3 (default "") --secretKey string        secret key credential to access S3 bucket (default "")
+      --region string           region of the target bucket on S3 (default "") --secretKey string        secret key credential to access S3 bucket (default "") -v, --verbose                 verbose output of the logging library (default false)
 ```

 ## Development